jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 Execute the *Random Astronomy Picture* command and validate that the panel appears with a comic in it.
 Refresh the browser tab again.
 You should see an Astronomy Picture panel appear immediately without running the command.
 Close the panel and refresh the browser tab.
-You should not see an xkcd tab after the refresh.
+You should not see an Astronomy Picture tab after the refresh.

 Refer to the `05-restore-panel-state